enisaeu/CNW/ransomware.md

 | Europol | EN | <a href="https://www.nomoreransom.org/en/index.html">No More Ransome - Helping ransomware victims to retrieve their encrypted data without having to pay</a> |

-For more information on the CSIRTs Network Members please visit https://csirtsnetwork.eu/
+For more information about CSIRTs Network Members and how to get in contact please visit https://csirtsnetwork.eu/